-The default setting on most stock Android Phones is to allow installation of apps only from Google Play Store and pop-up a warning message, whenever the users try to install apps from other or unknown sources.
+The default setting on most stock Android phones is to allow installation of apps from Google Play Store and issue a pop-up warning message, whenever users try to install apps from other or unknown sources.

 For example, the APK File that allows you to use WhatsApp on Android tablet is not available on the Play Store and can only be downloaded from WhatsApp’s download site.